TEAMMATES/teammates/docs/snapshot-testing.md

 ## How do we use Snapshot Testing?

 For the web page comparison and CSV content generation, the tests are done in the frontend using Jest.
 Jest has [native support](https://jestjs.io/docs/en/snapshot-testing) for snapshot testing (in fact, that is where the name is obtained from!).
 Auto-update mode is activated by pressing `u` when running Jest under watch mode.
+More details on updating snapshots in the frontend tests can be found [here](unit-testing.md#frontend-tests).

 For email generation, the tests are done in the backend.
 Auto-update mode is activated by setting the value of `test.snapshot.update` to `true` in `test.properties`.